 Did you receive a subsidy in the form of a tax credit to purchase health insurance through the online Health Insurance Marketplace?

-Unlike most tax credits, this tax credit or subsidy could be applied to insurance premiums throughout 2016 when your coverage began.
-Whether or not you choose to receive this subsidy during the year, we are required to reconcile your credit on your tax return at year end so the government can make sure that you received the right amount of subsidy based on your actual income for tax year 2016.
+Unlike most tax credits, this tax credit or subsidy could be applied to insurance premiums throughout the year when your coverage began.
+Whether or not you choose to receive this subsidy during the year, we are required to reconcile your credit on your tax return at year end so the government can make sure that you received the right amount of subsidy based on your actual income for the tax year.

 In addition to a change in income, make sure to report all life changes (i.e. getting married or having a child) through your Marketplace to ensure your subsidy is correct.